 Choose your relational database, then the Neo4j database and click the

 Start Mapping button in the lower righthand side.

-This is where the actual translation of the relational data into graph data happens.
-There are three rules the tool uses to convert from relational to graph, as follows:
+This step is where the actual translation of the relational data into graph data happens.
+There are three rules the tool uses to convert from relational to graph.

 - A table with a foreign key is treated as a join and imported as a node with a relationship

 - A table with 2 foreign keys is treated as a join table and imported as a relationship

 - A table with >2 foreign keys is treated as n intermediate node and imported as a node with multiple relationships

 Those rules create a graph data model like the one below.